-(My own document, based on "Guy Gundaker's view of Rotary" and incorporating recent R I policy.)
+(My own document, based on "Guy Gundaker's view of Rotary" and incorporating current RI policy.)

 Personally, I think the above is perfect, but it would be too long to remember.
 Therefore, I propose the following "the most concise definition of Rotary".
 Of course, if I were asked "What is Rotary?", my answer would be.